INSHAPE NEWS SEXPERT

 It’s important that you break the perception of shame surrounding sexual abuse.
 If you have been abused, know that what happened is NOT your fault.
 You have nothing to be ashamed of.
 You can speak up.

-Implications of abuse can range from being highly sexed and sexual to a complete aversion to touch and challenges in forming healthy relationships.
-Know that these problems may not arise immediately in a relationship, but can lie dormant until after the honeymoon period hormones wear-off or until they are triggered again.
-Sometimes these events can seem trivial, accept that this, often, is the nature of dealing with trauma.
+Implications of abuse range from being highly sexed and sexual to complete aversion to touch and challenges in forming healthy relationships.
+Know that these problems may not arise immediately in a relationship.
+They can lie dormant until after the honeymoon period hormones wear-off or until they are triggered again.
+Sometimes these events seem trivial, however, often, this is the nature of dealing with trauma.

 If you have been sexually assaulted or abused then you need to: